Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 In fact, the HR824 Mk2 drivers have been created specifically to have minimal volume variability, to maintain a proper frequency response, and to be affordable.

-Although it runs a bit higher than the Yamaha at around $700, some home producers may find the extra cost worth it for the durability and precision.
+Although it runs a bit higher than the Yamaha, some home producers may find the extra cost worth it for the durability and precision.